andrew-lily/search-query-performance-analysis/README.md

 ## Run script
 1. If you simply invoke the script `python blm_test.py`there is one default search term that the script will use.
 This is good for testing during local setup
 2. Alternatively you can pass the name of a .csv file `python blm_test.py search_terms.csv` that contains multiple search terms that the script will iterate through.
 File structure must be `search term, /n` for each search term
-3. The script will create a new directory with a unix time stamp for each invocation of the script and all artifacts from that run of the script will be added to that new sub-directory
+3. The script will create a new directory with a unix time stamp for each invocation of the script and all artifacts from that run of the script will be added to that new sub-directory with the same unix time stamp appended